 With the hammer and nails, nail each of the studs between the top and bottom plates.
 Face-nail through the plates and into each stud at the ends rather than toe-nailing.

 With the carpenter's glue, glue the bottom foam spacer to the bottom plate.
 Wipe any excess clean and let it thoroughly dry.
 The spacer protects the floor from marring.

 With an assistant, tip up and place the wall into position.
 Slide the two top foam spacers into place.
-Bolt the wall into the ceiling with the four 5-inch lag bolts fitted with washers.
+Bolt the wall into the ceiling at solid anchor points, such as ceiling joists, with the four 5-inch lag bolts fitted with washers.